Sm4rtFr1dge/ooproject/README.md

 You can strip a 5v mobile charger and use it as a portable power supply

+## Running the game
+Finally, you can compile the game on WSL using the command: ```g++ main.cpp CollisionManager.cpp Game.cpp Platform.cpp Player.cpp ShockManager.cpp Spell.cpp -o FightClub -lsfml-graphics -lsfml-window -lsfml-system```

+And run it using ```./FightClub```

 **Enjoy the battle!
 May the best elemental mage win!** ⚔️✨